-A century ago, Connecticut’s Art Young was a radical political cartoonist, and many of his drawings would be as relevant today as they were then.
+A century ago, Connecticut’s Art Young was a radical political cartoonist.
+Many of his drawings have as much relevance today as they did then.

 Young came to political cartooning through a roundabout route.
-Born in 1866 in Wisconsin and raised on a farm, he struck out for Chicago at the age of 18.
-He studied art there, but also immediately joined the staff of the Chicago Daily Mail, where he was called on to illustrate stories about national and local news.
+Born on Jan.
+14, 1866 in Wisconsin and raised on a farm, he struck out for Chicago at 18.
+He studied art there, but also immediately joined the staff of the Chicago Daily Mail.
+He illustrated stories about national and local news.

 Illustrators were relatively new for newspapers at the time, and Young had a natural talent.
-He worked for Chicago papers for 12 years when, at the age of 30, he decided to strike out once again, first for Denver and then New York.
+He worked for Chicago papers for 12 years.
+Then, at the age of 30, he decided to strike out once again, first for Denver and then New York.

-Married to his high school sweetheart, Young started a family, having two sons.
-But his heart was in his art, and he and a group of other emerging artists joined together to establish an artist’s colony in the area of New York City known as Greenwich Village.
+Married to his high school sweetheart, Elizabeth North, Young started a family, having two sons.
+But his heart belonged to his art.
+So he and a group of other emerging artists joined to establish an artist’s colony in New York City’s Greenwich Village.

 As he aged, Young made a dramatic political transformation.
-He came out of Wisconsin a steady-eyed Republican, but the more he was exposed to inequality and the way powerful institutions banded together to oppose labor and oppress minorities, the more radical he became.
+He came out of Wisconsin a steady-eyed Republican.
+But he grew more and more radical as he saw inequality and the way powerful institutions banded together to oppose labor and oppress minorities.